ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

     </video>
 </div>

-Battling it out for the gold, ::{ flag=TW }:: [cheesestingy](https://osu.ppy.sh/users/16462012) and ::{ flag=US }:: [AuroraPhasmata](https://osu.ppy.sh/users/13664116) took their intense brawl to the NM4 pick, [EMWEN](https://osu.ppy.sh/beatmapsets/2410798#taiko/5234779).
+Battling it out for the gold, ::{ flag=TW }:: ::cheesestingy::{ user-id=16462012 } and ::{ flag=US }:: ::AuroraPhasmata::{ user-id=13664116 } took their intense brawl to the NM4 pick, [EMWEN](https://osu.ppy.sh/beatmapsets/2410798#taiko/5234779).
 The defending champion eventually took his second point of the match, beating out his challenger's score by **a mere 1x100**... which came from the *very last note* of the map!
 Additionally, out of four picks by this point in the match, this was the third time in a row that both players scored a full combo at the same time, settling points on accuracy or mod difference on Free Mod picks *alone*.
 If this is not an indicator of a good match, we no longer know what is.

 ## Closing thoughts